 Advocacy is an important part of the IASP mission.
 The association's activities range from conducting the Global Year Against Pain campaign to participating in the revision of the International Classification of Diseases.

 IASP sponsors and promotes the Global Year Against Pain, a yearlong initiative designed to raise international awareness of pain.
-Each year, IASP focuses on a different aspect of pain that has global implications.
+Each year, IASP focuses on a different aspect of pain.

 Delegates to the first International Pain Summit in September 2010 agreed upon terms for the Declaration of Montréal, which calls for recognition of pain relief as a basic human right.
 These documents cover initiatives in motion around the world that support the declaration.